 In this course, the student studies GM automatic transmissions and transaxles, manual transmissions and transaxles, transfer cases and rear axles.
 The learning outcomes include the development of skills in the diagnosis, disassembly, evaluation and repair of these components and the related electronic control systems.
-(Prerequisites: AUTO121L, AUTO128L, AUTO134L, AUTO136L)
+(Prerequisites: Successful completion of AUTO 275L)